Skip to content

 Rear seat space

-Getting into the Golf’s back seats is relatively easy thanks to decent-size doors that open reasonably wide.
+Getting into the Golf’s back seats is relatively easy thanks to decent-sized doors that open reasonably wide.
 Tall adults will fit back there just fine, and it’s not a palaver to fit child seats – even Isofix bases with supporting legs will fit behind a tall driver, and the Isofix points themselves are easy to get to.

 There’s decent headroom as well – the only downside is your rear middle-seat passenger will feel squished, simply because the Golf isn’t that wide.
 There’s a pair of USB-C sockets on the rear of the centre console so your back-seat passengers can charge their phones on the go.